 Here are some of the best cash bonus credit cards:

 The best cash bonus credit card is the Capital One® Savor® Cash Rewards Credit Card because it offers a $300 cash bonus for spending $3,000 in the first 3 months.
 In addition, the Capital One Savor card offers more than just a one-time bonus.
 Cardholders always get 1 - 4% cash back, depending on the type of purchase.
 Capital One Savor does charge an annual fee of $95.

-Cash back credit cards are worth it if the value of the cash back is greater than the cost of the card.
+Yes, cash back credit cards are worth it if the value of the cash back is greater than the cost of the card.
 The best cash back credit cards with the highest rewards rates and signup bonuses sometimes have annual fees.
-In that case, you need to be sure the cash back that you earn will offset the cost of the annual fee (and then some).
-For cash back cards that have no annual fees, the cash back is free money as long as you don’t get charged interest.… read full answer
+In that case, you need to be sure that what you earn will offset the cost of the annual fee (and then some).
+For cards that have … read full answerno annual fees, the cash back is free money as long as you don’t get charged interest.

 The short answer is yes, you may want to have more than one rewards card, especially if you get an airline miles credit card.
 Most airline credit cards are best when used solely for airline spending.
 And that leaves plenty of other purchases in need of a good earning rate.
 So it’s wise to fill the void with a … read full answercash back credit card or a travel rewards card that is equally rewarding on all purchases.

 Of course, this all depends on whether you pay your credit card bills in full every month.
 If you do, getting different rewards cards for each of your biggest expense categories is a great idea.
 But if you don’t plan to pay in full, you’ll save more by using a 0% or low-interest credit card for purchases that will lead to an end-of-month balance.

 The practice of using multiple cards to serve a collection of specific purposes is called the Island Approach.
 And trying it makes more and more sense the better your credit is.
 People with good or excellent credit have far more options and far fewer fees, after all.